bwaidelich/Wwwision.Neos.MailChimp/README.md

       apiKey: '<VALID_MAILCHIMP_API_KEY>'
 ```

+**Note:** The API key can be obtained from `mailchimp.com > Account > Extras > API Key`

 Done.
-You can now log in to the TYPO3 Neos backend (as administrator) and manage your newsletter lists and recipients in the new Module *administration/mailchimp* (Make sure to flush the browser caches if the module should not appear in the menu).
+You can now log-in to the TYPO3 Neos backend (as administrator) and manage your newsletter lists and recipients in the new Module `administration/mailchimp` (Make sure to flush the browser caches if the module should not appear in the menu).

 TYPO3 Neos Module
 -----------------